 The festival is organised by Fife CAMRA (Campaign for Real Ale), who had impressively gathered 77 beers, ciders and perries from around the UK.
 We bought our tickets (which included a pint glass with festival logo) and drinks tokens, and had a browse through the helpful programme which lists details of the drinks available.
 This approach worked well, as it meant drinkers had already chosen their beverage before heading to the bar, meaning queues were minimal the whole time we were there.

-The atmosphere was warm and friendly, with a live band playing in the evening, and we had a chatted with a bearded gentleman from Fife CAMRA who was happy to talk about the event and what was on offer.
+The atmosphere was warm and friendly, with a live band playing in the evening, and we had a chat with a bearded gentleman from Fife CAMRA who was happy to talk about the event and what was on offer.
 The half-pint servings that each token entitled us to were generously poured, and my only complaint was that the drinks weren’t as chilled as I would have liked making it difficult to judge them fairly, although I appreciate it must be difficult keeping such a large number of kegs cold in a hall.

 Some of the beers we tried included Craft Originale’s Guild IPA (6.2%).
 The microbrewery’s Beggar’s Mantle won the festival’s Champion Beer of Fife award, but unfortunately it sold out before we got the chance to try it.
 Another Fife beer, Beath Brewery’s ‘Look What You’ve Done’ pale ale (4%) was a favourite, fresh and fruity.